nuxt-modules/prismic/docs/content/en/configuration.md

 fullscreen: false
 ---

-You can configure `@nuxtjs/prismic` with the `prismic` property in your `nuxt.config.js` or directly when registering the module in the `buildModules` array by providing the array syntax.
+You can configure `@nuxtjs/prismic` with the `prismic` property in your `nuxt.config.js` or directly when registering the module in the `buildModules` array by using the array syntax.

 <code-group>
   <code-block label="prismic key" active>